rmunate/rmunate/README.md

-# Hello there! 👋 I'm RAUL MAURICIO UÑATE, a passionate developer creating amazing software and technological solutions.
+# Hello there! 👋 I'm RAUL MAURICIO UÑATE, an active contributor to the Laravel Framework 👨‍💻 and a passionate developer creating amazing software and technological solutions.
 I specialize in application development using the following technologies:

 🚀 Laravel | PHP | JavaScript | Vue.js | React.js | React Native | Ionic | AutoIt | etc...